Oyster Bay: Oyster Bay Harbor

 Daily Status Message (open or closed) at 516-677-5350.

-Prior to harvesting in this area, it is the responsibility of each harvester to determine that the area is in the "open" status for that particular day by calling the phone number above.
+Prior to harvesting in this area, it is the responsibility of each harvester to call the phone number above to learn whether the area is in the "open" status for that particular day.
 Until the "open" message is available via the public notification system described above, the area is uncertified and the harvest of shellfish is prohibited.

 A copy of the signed order designating the area as "open" or "closed" will be posted at the Bureau of Marine Resources offices in East Setauket.
 Telephone calls regarding the status of the area may also be made to DEC Marine Resources at 631-444-0475 from 8:30 am to 4:45 pm, weekdays only.